Photographing Flowers - Part 2

 As you can see with my Tree Peony photo here, it's a full on, heads up, kind of persona.
 A very large, deep bloom, so I will nearly always use an f/22 to obtain the greatest DOF possible.
 The crop is evenly balanced, creating a uniform framing effect around the picture.

-Flowers don't have to always be centered of course (just like with my rose shot at the top of this blog) by using the popular standard rule of thirds, quadrant, or diagonal guidelines many unique, different and interesting combinations can be achieved.
+Flowers don't have to always be centered of course, by using the popular standard rule of thirds, quadrant, or diagonal guidelines many unique, different and interesting combinations can be achieved.

 However, whatever route you choose to take, do be careful to "balance" the overall frame well.
 Don't chop off leaves or petals abruptly, let the photograph breathe.
 I also like to incorporate the 'almost square' viewing ratio, instead of a more traditional portrait of landscape format.
 This is because it brings the flower more up front and creates a greater binocular sensory presence.